 backerboard (sometimes called masonite) cut to size

 2. On the wrong side glue the corners in place with wood glue and then pound wood joiners to hold them in place.
-Then secure everything with some clamps to dry for a few hours.
+Optional: secure everything with some clamps to dry for a few hours.

-4. No need to use use stain, paint or polyurethane when the weather does the work for you.
+No need to use use stain, paint or polyurethane when the weather does the work for you.

-I absolutely adore the gray patina that was created by years of weather.
+I absolutely adore the gray tones that was created by years of weather.
 I think adding some old vintage elements into my normally traditional/modern decor is so fun and ads a little texture to my walls.